-The amount of unrecognized tax benefits at February 15, 2008 recorded in other non-current liabilities is \$1.2 million, none of which would impact the effective tax rate if recognized.
+The amount of unrecognized tax benefits at May 9, 2008 recorded in other non-current liabilities is \$1.2 million, none of which would impact the effective tax rate if recognized.
 CRA includes accrued interest and penalties, if any, related to uncertain tax positions in income tax expense.
-The amount of accrued interest as of adoption was \$135,000 as of February 15, 2008.

 The Company operates in multiple taxing jurisdictions, both within the U.S. and outside of the U.S., and is subject to audit.
-As of February 15, 2008, fiscal 2004 through and including fiscal 2007 remain open to examination.
+As of May 9, 2008, fiscal 2004 through and including fiscal 2007 remain open to examination.
 The Company is not currently under examination by the Internal Revenue Service.

-11. Accounting Pronouncements
+13. Accounting Pronouncements

 In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements".
 SFAS 157 enhances existing guidance for measuring assets and liabilities using fair value.
 Prior to the issuance of SFAS 157, guidance for applying fair value was incorporated in several accounting pronouncements.
 SFAS 157 provides a single definition of fair value, together with a framework for measuring it, and requires additional disclosure about fair value measurements.
 While SFAS 157 does not add any new fair value measurements, it does change current practice.
 SFAS 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
-CRA adopted SFAS 157 in the first quarter of fiscal 2008 and the adoption of SFAS 157 did not have a material impact on its consolidated statement of income or financial condition.
+CRA adopted SFAS 157 in the first quarter of fiscal 2008 and the adoption of SFAS 157 did not have a material impact on its consolidated statement of operations or financial condition.